Jim-Dev/CommandLineParser/README.md

 </p>

 ---
-CommandLineParser is a library that provides a way to easily parse commands from a string, basically this library maps a command (single word string) and optionally a set of aliases and arguments, to a delegate to execute an action.
+CommandLineParser is a library that provides a way to easily parse commands from a string, Basically this library maps a command (single-word string) and optionally a set of aliases and arguments, allowing a delegate to execute an action.
-Also provides an easy way to implement help and usage information for any command.
+Additionally, it provides an easy way to implement help and usage information for any command.

-Now compiled to target NetStandard 1.0!, to make it compatible with older version of .NetFramework (4.5).(*this could potentially change in the future*)
+Now compiled to target NetStandard 1.0!, to make it compatible with older version of .NetFramework (4.5).(*liable to change in the future*)

 # Instalation
 You can install this CommandLineParser using nuget